jlee55504/thinkfulbnb-project/README.md

 ## Acknowledgments

  - This project was built for the Chegg Skill's software engineering program
- - This was my first project built using a mobile-first approach
+ - This was my first project built using a mobile-first design approach